Idle (engine)

 Idling refers to running a vehicle's engine and the vehicle is not in motion, or when the vehicle drops to its resting point of RPMs.
 This commonly occurs when drivers are stopped at a red light, waiting while parked outside a business or residence, or otherwise stationary with the engine running.
 When idling, the engine runs without any loads except the engine accessories, and without the additional fuel via the gas pedal.
 If the vehicle moves while in gear and idling, the "idle speed" mechanically should be adjusted.

 Idle speed

 Tachometer (left) of a Volkswagen Golf Mk6 passenger car idling at just below 800 r/min.

 Idle speed, sometimes simply called "idle", is the rotational speed an engine runs at when the engine is idling, that is when the engine is uncoupled from the drivetrain and the throttle pedal is not depressed.
 In combustion engines, idle speed is generally measured in revolutions per minute (rpm) of the crankshaft.
 At idle speed, the engine generates enough power to run reasonably smoothly and operate its ancillaries (water pump, alternator, and, if equipped, other accessories such as power steering), but usually not enough to perform useful work, such as moving an automobile unless it is set too high.
-The opposite of idle speed is redline, the maximum rotational speed the engine can be ran at without risking serious engine damage.
+The opposite of idle speed is redline, the maximum rotational speed the engine can be run at without risking serious engine damage.